AnalyticsJanuary 20, 202613 min read

 Best Practices for Citation Tracking

-• Use multiple methods: Combine referral tracking, server logs, and custom tracking for comprehensive coverage
+• Use multiple methods: Combine referral tracking, server logs, and custom tracking for comprehensive coverage.
+Each method has limitations, so using multiple approaches provides more complete data.
+For example, referral tracking might miss some citations, while server logs can capture them.

-• Document patterns: Keep notes on which content types and topics generate the most citations
+• Document patterns: Keep notes on which content types and topics generate the most citations.
+Use this data to inform content strategy and optimization priorities.
+Create a tracking spreadsheet or dashboard to visualize citation trends over time.

-• Compare metrics: Compare citation data with other SEO metrics (organic traffic, rankings) to understand impact
+• Compare metrics: Compare citation data with other SEO metrics (organic traffic, rankings, engagement) to understand the full impact of AI citations on your content performance.
+Look for correlations between citation increases and traffic growth.

 Conclusion